pyOpenSci/pyopensci.github.io/_posts/2020-05-08-worldwide-rse-mentoring-network.md

 ---
 layout: single
-title: "Guess it's time for the Worldwide Research Software Engineer Mentoring Network"
+title: "Time for A Research Software Engineer Mentoring Network"
 excerpt: "Developing reusable code and tools is not easy.
 This post discusses the benefits of a mentoring network to support better practices for scientific software."
 author: "David Nicholson"
 permalink: /blog/worldwide-mentoring-network-for-scientific-software